Skip to main content

 Ensure funding reflects business criticality, not IT preference.

-Phase Output Business-to-IT Alignment Map — the blueprint for every IT design decision that follows.
+Phase Output Business-to-IT Translation Map — the blueprint for every IT design decision that follows.
+Feeds the alignment gap analysis in Phase 03.

 03